zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

- gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailArea.ts", "section": "data#websitesQueryCache"}
+{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailArea.ts", "section": "data#websitesQueryCache"}

 If this is a new area for the extension, the developer should edit the `Program.ts` file to create the `DataContext` when the extension is loaded.
 The SDK edition of the `Program.ts` file is located at `<dir>\Client\Program.ts`.
 For the extension that is being built, find the `initializeDataContexts` method and then use the `setDataContextFactory` method to set the `DataContext`, as in the following example.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailArea.ts", "section": "data#createDataContext"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailArea.ts", "section": "data#createDataContext"}

 ### The master view